Dawalola/data550midterm/README.md

 ### Build Report

+To build the final report, first use the `make install` command to ensure all required packages are synchronized for the project.
-To build the final report, use the `make` command to run the Makefile in the main project directory
+Next, use the `make combined_report.html` command to run the Makefile in the main project directory and build the final parent report.

 ### Customize Report

 The report can be customized to include/exclude different covariates in our model through the use of the `model/config.yml` file.
 The file lists all covariates included in the model.
-The user can set each of these covariates to `TRUE` or `FALSE` to include or exclude them in the report.
+The user can set each of these covariates to `TRUE` to include or `FALSE` to exclude them in the logistic regression model.